voyanttools/dialogica/index.md

 1. Other chapters planned:

-    Following a theme through a text
-    The arc of a project
-    Clustering and comparing texts
-    The next step: introduction to Spryal
+    Following a theme through a text, The arc of a project, Clustering and comparing texts, The next step: introduction to Spryal

 ----